gouribiju/Data-Analyst/Power BI/README.md

 * 📜 Conclusion*
 These Power BI dashboards utilize various visualization techniques to analyze and present data across different domains, including call center operations, customer retention, talent market trends, and retail sales.
 Interactive features enable users to explore data and gain actionable insights.

+*📌 Overview*

+    This repository contains interactive Power BI dashboards designed for data analysis and visualization.
+These dashboards utilize various charts, filters, and interactive elements to provide insights into key business metrics and trends.
+    The goal is to facilitate data-driven decision-making and performance monitoring.